FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/install_container.md

     "title": "How to install Transfer CFT in a container", "linkTitle": "How to install Transfer CFT in a container", "weight": "140"
-}There are two methods  for installing and operating a containerized Transfer CFT{{< TransferCFT/transfercftname  >}}, use either Docker Compose or Kubernetes with Helm.
+}There are two methods  for installing and operating a containerized {{< TransferCFT/suitevariablesTransferCFTName  >}}, use either Docker Compose or Kubernetes with Helm.
 This page describes prerequisites and installation instructions needed to help you install Transfer CFT in a container.

 The information in this page may be supplemented, corrected, or even contradicted by the README.md file supplied with the product, in which case the README.md file takes precedence.